istio/istio.io/content/en/docs/ops/configuration/security/security-policy-examples/index.md

 ### Namespace isolation with ingress exception

-The following two policies enable strict mTLS and allow traffic from the namespace `foo` and also from the ingress gateway.
+The following two policies enable strict mTLS on namespace 'foo', and allow traffic from the same namespace and also from the ingress gateway.

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1